Thoughtscript/academic_papers/README.md

 ```
 A decisive defense of Eliminative Ontic Structural Realism and articulation of a new language for mathematical activity sufficient for `Category Theory`, `Graph Theory`, `String Theory`, and the `Ordinals`.

-The original paper demonstrates not only the coherence of a philosophical position deemed incoherent but also how it can be distilled into a diagram (a la C.S.
+The original paper demonstrates not only the coherence of a philosophical position deemed incoherent but also how it can be distilled into a diagram (à la C.S.
 Pierce's Existential Graphs or Feynman's Quantum Field Diagrams).

 ```
 * Connection Theory